spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 Setting the `cubeMeshRenderer.enabled` according to whether the health pack is "active" or not only works if `cubeMeshRender` correctly references the mesh renderer.
 Make sure you drag the child GameObject's mesh renderer to this field in the Unity Inspector panel to set the reference.

 The client-side representation of the health pack entity is now complete!

-##### Creating a UnityGameLogic entity prefab

-In the FPS Template project the server-side worker is called `UnityGameLogic`.

-If we were to test the game at this point we would now see the health pack entity in-game, but we've not yet given it the consumption behaviour.
+Next we will test the game so far and make sure we are visualising the health packs correctly.

-Just as with client-side representation, navigate to the `/Assets/Resources/Prefabs/UnityGameLogic/` folder and create a `HealthPickup` prefab.
-Once again this name must match the `Metadata` string for the health pack entity so that the GameObject Creation system knows to associate them.